 Attention-deficit/hyperactivity disorder (ADHD)

-Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder, and one of the most encountered behavioral health conditions in children.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder, and one of the most frequently encountered behavioral health conditions in children.
 ADHD is characterized by developmentally inappropriate levels of inattention, impulsivity and hyperactivity.
-According to national data, ADHD affects about 9.4% of U.S. children ages 2-17; including 2.4% of children ages 2-5 and 4-12% of school-aged children.
+According to national data, ADHD affects about 4-12% of school-aged children.
 Boys are more than twice as likely as girls to be diagnosed with ADHD.
 While initial diagnosis is generally made before age 12, ADHD symptoms may continue into adolescence and adulthood.

-Early identification and treatment by a healthcare professional are vital, as untreated ADHD may have serious and long-term consequences, including school failure, delinquency, family stress and disruption, depression, conduct disorder, problems with relationships, substance abuse, accidental injuries and job failure.
+Early identification and treatment by a healthcare professional are vital, as untreated ADHD tends to lead to lower esteem and a sense of failure.
+Youth with ADHD struggle not only educationally but also with their relationships with adults and peers which may have serious and long-term consequences, including school failure, delinquency, and involvement in the criminal justice system, family stress and disruption, depression or anxiety, defiant behavior, problems with relationships, substance abuse, accidental injuries, and job failure.

 When should we consider evaluation?

 Increased activity, difficulty with focus and acting impulsively are often variations of normal behaviors.
-However, when these impair day to day functioning of youth and interfere with their ability to perform regular tasks or pose risk to their safety, further assessment is needed.
+However, when these behaviors impair day to day functioning of youth and interfere with their ability to perform regular tasks or pose risk to their safety, further assessment is needed.
+It is also important to note that symptoms may appear later in life and look different in girls compared to boys.
+Girls often present with inattentive symptoms rather than hyperactivity which may make it more difficult to diagnose.

 Meet Jack